placek/arithmos/README.md

 => "ϛ"
 ```

+Currently the method returns only a valid greek numeral representation for numbers in range `0..999`.
+For others it raises `Arithmos::Error`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.